California's Guide to Conditional Use Permit

 • Public health and safety regulations

 Zoning codes also define the findings required for CUP approval.
-For example, many jurisdictions require findings that the use will not be detrimental to public health or safety, will not adversely affect surrounding properties, and will comply with all applicable regulations.
+For example, many jurisdictions require findings that the “use” will not be detrimental to public health or safety, will not adversely affect surrounding properties, and will comply with all applicable regulations.

-How CUP Requirements Differ Between California Cities
+How CUP Requirements Differ Between California Counties

 Major County Comparison